Ronaldcdz/Dev-environment/README.md

 1. Install a nerd font

    A nerd font is required for terminal emulators in this setup.
-   I use [ Mononoki ](https://www.nerdfonts.com/font-downloads) download Mononoki Nerd Font or choose whatever you want
+   I use [ Mononoki ](https://www.nerdfonts.com/font-downloads) download Mononoki Nerd Font or choose whatever you want.

 2. Install a terminal emulator